EricGebhart/EricGebhart/README.md

 - **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** The various papers I wrote and presented during my time at SAS.
 - **[SAS-Examples](https://github.com/EricGebhart/SAS-Examples)** The Example code to go with all of the papers.
 - **[SAS-Tagsets](https://github.com/EricGebhart/SAS-Tagsets)** The Source for all the official ODS Markup Tagsets as of 2013.
-- **[SAS-Vim](https://github.com/EricGebhart/SAS-Vim/)** Vim extensions for programming with Vim. - As an emacs/evil user I do not use this, but many people do apparently.
+- **[SAS-Vim](https://github.com/EricGebhart/SAS-Vim/)** Vim extensions for programming with Vim. - As an emacs/evil user I do not use this, apparently many people do.

 ### Contributions
 - **[QMK Firmware](https://github.com/EricGebhart/qmk_firmware/)** QMK firmware for custom keyboards.